 If you allow the plant to go dormant, you will want to keep it in a dark, dry, cool place.
 It will lose its leaves over the winter months this way.
 Once in dormancy, water the passion vine about once a month.

-Passion flower vine winter care in a sunny location in your home includes turning the pots every few weeks so they get equal sunshine.
+Passion flower vine winter care in a sunny location in your home involves turning the pots every few weeks so they get equal sunshine.
 You also want to provide humidity if you are going to bring your Passiflora indoors during winter because the air inside is much drier than outdoors.
 Misting and a good humidifier will definitely help.

-When springtime returns, you want to put them back outside, but you probably should not jump on it.
+When springtime returns, you'll want to put them back outside, but you probably should not jump on it.
 You should acclimate it to slowly introduce the plant back to the sunlight.

 How Long Does it Take Before Berry Fruits?